Policy Codesign for

 Better designed policies can help increase access to effective mental health care and programs.

 Policy Codesign is a participatory, creative process to help people in communities learn from each other and explore local policy solutions to complex problems.
 The Policy Codesign process produces a policy recommendation and implementation plan tailored to a particular community’s context.
-Because the reccommendations and plan are created by community members who have both professional expertise and lived-experience with the issues they are are addressing, Policy Codesign produces results that are both effective and sustainable.
+Because the recommendations and plan are created by community members who have both professional expertise and lived-experience with the issues they are are addressing, Policy Codesign produces results that are both effective and sustainable.

 What we hope to achieve